Housesitting in Edinburgh with TrustedHousesitters

 And I’m so glad I did!

-Not only did we end up with a lovely third pup for a few of our days there, but we also got to meet her son and daughter-in-law.
-They then invited us over for a fabulous dinner at their house.
+Not only did I end up with a lovely third pup for a few days there, but I also got to meet her son and daughter-in-law.
+They then invited me over for a fabulous dinner at their house.

-House and pet sitting has offered us the chance to snuggle lots of animals.
-But we’ve also met some extraordinary people along the way.
+House and pet sitting has offered the chance to snuggle lots of animals.
+But I’ve also met some extraordinary people along the way.

-These folks were such a wonderful family and we felt so welcomed!
+These folks were such a wonderful family and I felt so welcomed!

 That’s my favorite part of traveling with TrustedHousesitters.
 Travel too often means little contact with locals outside of basic tourist interactions.

-We have shared meals with homeowners in France, Ireland, Scotland, London, and Spain.
-We have been welcomed with open arms into homes that offer a glimpse into local life.
+I have shared meals with homeowners in France, Ireland, Scotland, London, and Spain.
+I’ve been welcomed with open arms into homes that offer a glimpse into local life.

 It’s truly been such a fabulous experience!